dbExpression-team/docs.dbExpression.com/src/pages/index.md

 ---
-title: Microsoft SQL Server simplified.
+title: Microsoft SQL Server.
+Simplified.
 description: Introduction to the why and what of dbExpression
 ---